-In Panel A of Table 3 we exploit the full power of our panel by estimating the same regression on the entire data set with fixed effects and calendar year dummies.
+In Panel (A) of Table 3 we exploit the full power of our panel by estimating the same regression on the entire data set with fixed effects and calendar year dummies.
 The fixed effects are meant to eliminate the spurious correlation arising from unobserved heterogeneity across countries, while the calendar year dummies should correct for the possible spurious effect of common time-series factors.
-Both corrections appear warranted in our data set, since the null hypothesis that the fixed effects are jointly zero is rejected at the 1-percent significance level, and so is the hypothesis that calendar year effects are jointly zero.
-The first row of Panel A shows that the coefficient becomes much smaller than those reported in Table 2, and is no longer significantly different from zero.
+Both corrections appear warranted in our data set, because the null hypothesis that the fixed effects are jointly zero is rejected at the 1% significance level, and so is the hypothesis that calendar year effects are jointly zero.
+The first row of Panel (A) shows that the coefficient becomes much smaller than those reported in Table 2, and is no longer significantly different from zero.

 However, this estimate may be biased and inconsistent owing to the endogeneity of the independent variable, since our model suggests that shareholder protection is itself affected by the size of the outstanding stock of equities.
 We try to control for this problem by instrumenting shareholder protection with Proportionality, in accordance with Pagano and Volpin (2005b), and the lagged value of Shareholder Protection.
 The coefficient increases and is more precisely estimated, though still not significantly different from zero.
-Another source of possible inconsistency of the estimate is the omission of the lagged dependent variable from the regressors: market capitalization is likely to be autocorrelated, reflecting the martingale property of stock prices, and this can induce consistency problems if its lagged value is correlated with current shareholder protection.
+Another source of possible inconsistency of the estimate is the omission of the lagged dependent variable from the regressors: Market capitalization is likely to be autocorrelated, reflecting the martingale property of stock prices, and this can induce consistency problems if its lagged value is correlated with current shareholder protection.
 To correct this problem while retaining fixed effects, we re-estimate the regression with the Arellano-Bond estimator.
-The resulting estimate, shown in the third line of Panel A, is much closer to the estimates in Table 2 and is statistically different from zero at the 5 percent level.
-The coefficient of the lagged dependent variable (not shown) is 0.530 and is significantly different from zero at the 1-percent significance level.
-The appropriateness of this estimation technique is confirmed by the result of the Arellano-Bond test of no autocorrelation, which rejects the null hypothesis.
+The resulting estimate, shown in the third line of Panel (A), is much closer to the estimates in Table 2 and is statistically different from zero at the 5% level.
+The coefficient of the lagged dependent variable (not shown) is 0.530 and is significantly different from zero at the 1% significance level.
+The appropriateness of this estimation technique is confirmed by